aws-samples/iso20022-message-generator/README.md

   DestinationBicList:
   ...
 ```

+### Increasing log level
+Logging is performed using Spring Boot's [Logging](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.logging)
+support.
+The [application.yaml](pacs008/src/main/resources/application.yml) file controls log levels.
+By default it the
+log level is at `ERROR` level.
+You can change the log level to `info` or `debug` to get detailed logs for troubleshooting.

 ### Using a Relational Database Server
 You can replace in-memory H2 relational database with any relational database such as Amazon RDS (any support relational